wellplayed/wptlhearthstone/README.md

  - The 4th set is always played, even if the same team wins first 3 sets
  - 5th set is only played if a match winner has not been determined

-####Class Immunities
- - Teams will alternate selecting one class per set that is immune to bans
- - Class immunities are picked at the start of the match
- - First immunity pick is selected randomly
- - There is no immunity for the 5th set

-###Player selection
- - Teams provide admins with the order their players will play in
- - Player list is provided after class immunities have been done
- - Player lists are not revealed to opponents

 ###Player vs Player: Set Format
- - Each player has 3 decks of 3 different classes
+ - Each player has 4 decks of 4 different classes
  - Winner keeps the same deck between games
  - Losers pick a new deck
  - Oppopnent deck lists are not revealed before the set